jenleap/grocery-list/README.md

     $ git clone https://github.com/jenleap/grocery-list.git
 ```

+There will be two folders, one for the backend API and one for the frontend: GroceryAPI and frontend.

 First, launch the API.
 Open the project in Visual Studio by selecting the solution file (.sln) from the GroceryAPI folder.
 Once the project is open, from the Package Manager Console, run the command:

 ```